xarisd/unittesting-with-minitest/README.md

-Unit Testing with MiniTest
+Unit Testing with Minitest
 ==========================

-This is a presentation about how to get started with Unit Testing in Ruby using MiniTest.
+This is a presentation about how to get started with Unit Testing in Ruby using Minitest.

 You can enjoy it online at <http://xarisd.io/presentations/unittesting-with-minitest>